 As an international speaker on digital, Rob explores the value of digital for organisations and the need to transform both inside and outside – meaning changes in governance, technology and organisational structures, as well as the underlying skills of organisations.
-He is passionate about the need for digital skills and capability development and was proud to join the Digital Route Panel in 2017.
+He is passionate about the need for digital skills and capability development and currently leads early careers digital apprenticeships at PA.

 Head of IT, The Myton Hospices

 Pash is Head of IT at The Myton Hospices based in Warwickshire and Coventry.
 He has been in post for 12 years, but has been working in the IT industry since the late 1990s.
 Pash has a wide range of experience in different parts of the industry, including robotics programming in the manufacturing sector and server support in the digital sector.
 He has also owned his own IT support company.

 During his time at The Myton Hospices, Pash has developed and implemented a digital strategy that has transformed Myton from a predominately paper-based organisation to a more corporate style, digital organisation that runs the hospice more efficiently, providing better value for money for financial donors.
 He has also developed a team to support and maintain those systems.
 Pash shares the best practices developed at Myton Hospice with other local and national charities.